 Under normal circumstances I scoff at the mention of "objectionable content".
 I'm an anime fan, and have other extreme interests.
 But the Lolita vampire thing really hit home when watching the intro sequence and started to feel uncomfortable.
 Then in episode two Mina entices Akira to apply lotion to her body (sunscreen that allows vampires to walk in daylight) and I'm thinking... "okay, this is freaking creepy", and wasn't sure if I'd be able to watch the rest.
 For the most part that's as bad as it gets and it doesn't really get sexualized a whole lot with the (pseudo) pre-teen nudity, but it's a factor you'll probably need to be aware of.

 If you can get past all that you are treated to a title that is only mediocre.
 It's hard to put my finger on, but I just didn't find the characters very compelling.
-The one who did start to appeal to me was Mei; a mysterious girl who enjoys teasing Ren.
-It's unclear if she's a former lover, an enemy, or simply amusing herself.
-It also turns out she's not a long term character which was a big disappointment.
-The rest of the cast isn't that bad, but their interactions with one another often felt forced.
+The one that did appeal (Mei-Ren) isn't long term character.
+The rest of the cast isn't that bad, but their interactions with each other often felt forced.

-The story has a whole other set of problems, mainly from the premise which is pretty dumb from the onset as far as logic failure.
-The sub plots don't seem to accomplish anything, until the end of the series.
-If divided into 3 parts, the first two plots are really weak.
-Only the third one starts to get interesting with the background of Mina, the legacy of the vampires, and Akira getting his memories back.
-While the most interesting of the stories, it's also inconclusive as the big story behind Dance in the Vampire Bund is only starting.
+The story has problems due to logic failure in the premise.
+Sub plots accomplish little until the end of the series.
+If divided into 3 parts, the first two plots are very weak.
+Only the third is somewhat interesting with the background of Mina, the legacy of the vampires, and Akira getting his memories back, however this part doesn't conclude either.

 Okay I have to get this off my chest.
 It's odd in the context of a loli vampire show, the thing that annoys me MOST is typical horror show stupidity.
 At one point the students take refuge from vampires in a church.
 Akira leaves the church and warns the students not to open the doors for any reason.
 Why vampires unaffected by religious stuff, and possessing super human strength would be stopped by church construction is left to your imagination.
 Anyway, not even a minute later, a girl is begging to be let into the church.
 A girl who has been missing for at least two weeks, and is known to have been attacked by vampires.
 Could this be a trick?!?!?
 No sympathy from me.
 These kids deserve to be a lower link in the food chain.